mineiros-io/pre-commit-hooks/README.md

 - terradoc-fmt: The terradoc fmt command is used to rewrite Terradoc configuration `*tfdoc.hcl` files to a canonical format and style.
+- terradoc-validate: The terradoc fmt command is used validate Terradoc configuration `*tfdoc.hcl` files.
 - terradoc-generate: The terradoc generates a documentation file from Terradoc configuration `*tfdoc.hcl` files